printlnHi/gnn-lspe-jax/README.md

 python convert_datasets.py
 ```

-## Replication of results from Dwivedi et al. (2021)
+## Notebooks:
-Run the `DwivediReplication.ipynb` notebook.
-This will run the experiments and log the results in Weights and Biases.
+Notebooks are provided for easy replication, iteration and adaption of the experiments.
+By default, they log their results via Weights and Biases.

-## Replication of further experiments
+To replicate the results of Dwivedi et al. (2021), run the `DwivediReplication.ipynb` notebook.
+For each (architecture,task) pair it will train and evaluate the model for seeds 0 through to 3.
+To replicate further experimental results I cite in my Part II project, run the `FurtherExperiments.ipynb` notebook.

 ## Individual runs:
 The following three examples are for ZINC but can be trivially adapted to Moltox21
 1. To train a single model on the ZINC task: